Skip to content

 Easements and Covenants

 Easements and covenants often appear on deeds and other property records.
-Easements are rights of way that give someone other than the owner the right to enter the property without asking permission.
-Sometimes, towns use private property for roads or power lines, and they can access it whenever needed to maintain them.
+Easements are rights of way that allow someone other than the owner to enter the property without asking permission.
+Sometimes, towns use private property for roads or power lines and can access it whenever necessary to maintain them.

 Covenants are rules about how the property may be used.
 If you live in a condo or gated community, you will be familiar with them.
 An example might be no holiday decorations outside of your home.